LabBioMedCoder/CADTI/README.md

 # Code
 * dataset.py: data process.
-* main.py: train and test the model.
+* main.py: train and test the model
 * hyperparameter.py: set the hyperparameter of CrossAttentionDTI
 * model.py: CrossAttentionDTI model architecture
-*
+* measure.py: The module for calculating metrics

+# Setting directory
+Making the "result" directory before running the model. the run results are saved in the "result" directory.